hyperledger-labs/perun-doc/source/concepts/protocols.rst

 1. Channel Proposal
 2. Funding

-The channel proposal protocol is same for all for three types of channels.
-However, the ``parent layer`` used for funding and the funding protocol are
+The channel proposal protocol is the same for all channels types.
+However, the ``parent layer`` used for funding and the funding protocol are different:
-different:

-1. for ledger channels it is the blockchain,
+1. for ledger channels, it is the blockchain
-2. for sub-channels it is the ledger channel between the same participants, and
+2. for sub-channels, it is the ledger channel between the same participants
-3. for virtual channels the ``parent layer`` consists of the two ledger channels between each of the channel participants and a common intermediary.
+3. for virtual channels, it is a set of two ledger channels.
+Between each of channel participants with the intermediary.

 The funding protocols for each type of channel are described in the :ref:`funding_and_withdrawal_protocols` section.